 - Partnerships: Increasing collaboration between workforce and economic development professionals and to develop and expand industry and sector partnerships

-- Skill training: Developing new curricula in conjunction with Wisconsin Technical College System and delivering customized skills training to meet immediate, specific industry needs
+- Skill Training: Developing new curricula in conjunction with Wisconsin Technical College System and delivering customized skill training to meet immediate, specific industry needs

 The Wisconsin Workforce Development Association (WWDA), the state association of the 11 Wisconsin Workforce Development Boards, in partnership with the Department of Workforce Development, developed statewide professional development training program for Business Solutions staff.
 The training program is just one component of the Wisconsin's Business Solutions effort that includes the Collabor8 Summit, the implementation of the Skills Wisconsin Salesforce platform, and the growing emphasis on local business solutions teams.